The two masted wooden scow-schooner Maine

 then stranded about 250 yards north of the lighthouse piers, and 150 feet offshore "abreast of the Northwestern Company's roundhouse in the Third Ward"(MS) The crew climbed into the rigging, and eventually all six were saved by the Lifesaving Service.
 The Maine

-broke up on shore before any salvage could be made and her remains were removed for scrap.
-Much of her cargo of railroad ties drifted out into the lake and were an unqualified menace to navigation for the remainder of the season."
+broke up on shore before salvage could be attempted.
+Much of the remains were removed for scrap.
+Some of the railroad ties floated out into the lake becoming a menace to navigation while others became beached at various spots.